About Gryaab

 50 year of waste water treatment

-The Rya WWTP will soon be celebrating its 50th birthday and plenty has happened at the plant between the day of commissioning and now.
+Plenty has happened at the plant in the last 50 years.
 Today the plant serves a population equivalent of 800 000 and has significantly more stringent discharge consents.
-The plant has been modified, rebuilt or retrofitted several times during the last five decades and today is a fully automated plant with an innovative combination of traditional processes such as activated sludge with more modern biofilm processes and disc filters for polishing of the effluent.
+The plant has been modified, rebuilt, or retrofitted several times during the last five decades and is today a fully automated plant with an innovative combination of traditional processes such as activated sludge with more modern biofilm processes and microscreens for additional particle removal.

-A large proportion of the combined sewers with the city of Gothenburg and some of the municipalities still exist which means that the plant has been developed to cope with times of high peak flows to the plant during heavy rainfall.
+A large proportion of the combined sewers within the city of Gothenburg and some of the municipalities still exist which means that the plant has been developed to cope with high peak flows to the plant during heavy rainfall.

 Sustainable waste water treatment